jaylkim/mold/README.md

 You might want to add a line for a file path to the data you often use.

+After a short break, you want to restart your work.
+Then, you just run the `_start_proj_name.do`.
+It will set the project folder as the working directory, and restore the meta data of your project.
+It also displays some git information.

 ## Working with R

 You might want to use R between Stata code.